IBM/aspera-cli/docs/README.erb.md

 ```

 If the application requires a private key, the user can either provide the path to it with option `key_path`.
-The user is told where to place the associated public pey PEM in the application.
+The user is told where to place the associated public key PEM in the application.

 #### Example of configuration for a plugin